koike-ya/ml_dl_pkg/README.md

 # What's this repository for?
 To boost baseline model construction and incremental hypothesis testing speed.

-You can use this library for both machine learning and deep learning tasks only with changing some argments.
+You can use this library for both machine learning and deep learning tasks by changing only some arguments.

 # Requirements
-- cuda >= 10.0
+- cuda >= 10.0 (for GPU users)

-# Setup Environment
+# Setup
+## Virtual environment
 ```
 conda create -n ml_dl_pkg python=3.7
 source activate ml_dl_pkg